 It is important when planting grasses to not let them dry out.
 While most are hardy to drought, this tolerance only occurs after they are fully established.
 Therefore, after you have carefully planted your grasses into well prepared soil and firmed them in gently to remove air pockets, be sure to water them well!

 Often, native grasses are planted in wind prone areas, so the watering is even more vital here.
 The Plant Company recommends that grasses should only be planted in exposed positions from late autumn until early spring so they can establish while there is plenty of moisture in the soil and temperatures are not too hot.
 Finally, be sure not to place any fertiliser in the hole at planting as this can burn the roots.
-Rather spread native plant fertiliser on the soil surface after planting and during spring.
+Rather spread garden fertiliser on the soil surface after planting and during spring.
 With these simple measures your native or ornamental grasses should thrive.

 Whether you need assistance finding the plant you’re looking for or you simply want to know more about who we are and what we do, we invite you to get in touch with us today.
 A member of The Plant Company team will get back in touch as soon as possible.